DanteHealy/Thinking_Hats/README.md

 8. This created a URL and advised me that my site is now published.
 9. Further commits were reflected on to my site when pushed from Gitpod ('git commit origin master' in the command line interface).

-Due to the current limitations of my knowledge I will keep this second milestone project hosted on GitHub.
+Until I have developed my own personal website where I can link to my portfolio I will continue to host this page on GitHub.

 ## Credits
 ### Acknowledgements
 The quality of this website is testimony to the help and support from my mentor and code institute colleagues.
 Though there are many of people who contributed to the project I would like to mention:
-- Special thanks to gbenga_mentor, JoWings_alumna and Readri205 for their particular focused attention to my problem
+- Special thanks to gbenga_mentor, JoWings_alumna and Readri205 for their particular focused attention and superb guidance when helping me to develop my website.
-- Michaelstanden, michael_ci, SamL, Ed B and Sean MC for their technical advice and feedback on peer review and
+- Michaelstanden, michael_ci, SamL, Ed B and Sean MC for their technical inputs and feedback on peer review and
-- My LinkedIn friend and professional tester Alejandra Huamán Ordóñez plus my family (wife, mum and siblings) and friends for testing my web site and providing their critical feedback as new general users.
+- My LinkedIn friend and professional tester Alejandra Huamán Ordóñez
+- Finally many thanks to my family (wife, mum and siblings) and friends for testing my web site and providing their critical feedback as new general users.

 ## Content
 ### Media
-The photos used in this site were obtained from ...
+The photos used in this site were obtained from:
 - https://www.youtube.com/watch?v=D8JV3w4TOVw - Using PowerPoint to create custom videos for the web site.
 - https://unsplash.com/ - For royalty free images